glschull/SimulationTheoryTests/planning/KARMA_BUILDER_GPT_BLUEPRINT.md

 - End with engagement hooks (questions, invitations to discuss)
 - Keep responses focused, conversational, and concise
 - Write in flowing paragraphs without lists or formatting
+- BUILD ON existing comments rather than repeating them
+- Reference other comments when appropriate ("Building on what X said...")
+- Find the gap in the conversation and fill it with value
+- Contribute a different perspective, additional detail, or alternative approach
 ```

 ---